cakirogluozan/salesforecasting/REPORT.md

     train.csv: This is the historical training data, which covers to 2010-02-05 to 2012-01-01.
 ![](imgs/train_csv.png)

-    test.csv: This file is identical to train.csv, except we have withheld the weekly sales.
-You must predict the sales for each triplet of store, department, and date in this file.
+    test.csv: This file is identical to train.csv, except the wekekly sales is withheld.
+The sales must predicted for each triplet of store, department, and date in this file.
 ![](imgs/test_csv.png)

 ### Data Handling